matteobrv/ma_thesis/README.md

 ## Requirements

 This project uses Poetry, a dependency management and packaging tool for Python.
 To install Poetry, follow the steps described at https://python-poetry.org/docs/#installation.
-Additionally, depending on you GPU, you may need to adjust the following line in `pyprject.toml` to get the appropriate `torch` version for your setup:
+Additionally, depending on your GPU, you may need to adjust the following line in `pyprject.toml` to get the appropriate `torch` version for your setup:

 ```toml
 torch = {file = "./torch-2.0.0+rocm5.4.2-cp310-cp310-linux_x86_64.whl"}